 Cut Bottom of Cage

 Make sure that before you begin cutting the wire, you know how large your cage will be based on the breed of quail you are housing, the size, and the number of quail per pen.
-Remember to give each adult quail 1 square inch per bird and don’t forget to plan for feeders, waterers, and dust baths.
+Remember to give each adult quail 1 square foot per bird and don’t forget to plan for feeders, waterers, and dust baths.

 Measure the 1/2” wire for the bottom of the cage.
 Then, using your wire cutters, cut the bottom to specifications.
 Be careful; the cut wire can be sharp!